benklassen77/benklassen77.github.io/projects/music/musicappreciation.md

 - noun that ends with an 'o' is masculine; a noun that ends with an 'a' is feminine
   - spaghetti singular is spaghetto
 - plural ending for masculine or gender-neutral nouns is an 'i'; for feminine nouns an 'e'
+- if ends in ino, is diminutive.
+Means little

 ### Renaissance and Rebirth of Greek Ideal